MASSHUU12/Cut.It/README.md

 A simple link shortener created using PHP and MariaDB available in English and Polish.

-Most link shorteners offer too many features, most are hidden behind a payment wall or are just unnecessary.
+Most link shorteners offer too many features, most are hidden behind a pay wall or are just unnecessary.
 People generally expect a straightforward action and a concrete result of simply shortening a link and that's what my site does, optionally allowing you to generate a QR code.

 <br />